TWUOnline/multi-access/pages/02.design/06.units/default.md

 !
 As a manager, you discover that one of your employees is on Facebook during the workday.
 Whether it is a quick check for messages or spending minutes reading the news feed, this constitutes stealing from the company.
 What should you do as a manager and why?
 What perspectives should you consider and why?
 For example, consider how your response to this situation may vary depending upon whether you think moral value is objectively true or only subjectively true.
 What are the consequences of the actions you feel you must take?

-!!!! ***Design Note:*** Case studies are great application activities.
-Consider the lesson content and how it is applied in a ‘real world’ situation.

 *Note that you may be asked to review this case or similar cases in your class discussion groups.
 You may want to prepare by relating the case to your readings.
 Specifically, identify the ethical issues and terms to help explain the case.*

-!!!! ***Design Note:*** Note to students where they might do activities in a zoom class or a learning lab.
+!!!! ***Design Note:*** Case studies are great application activities.
+Consider how learners can apply the topic the their personal or professional contexts.
+These ungraded learning activities can also help learners prepare for any synchronous class activities (e.g. zoom sessions or Learning Labs).

 [/ui-accordion-item]